Zilola-Nazarova/awesome_books/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run and modify this project you need:

 - gitHub account;
 - git installed on your OS;